 - 17% of the forest cover has been lost in the last 50 years.

-- Currently, land conversion and deforestation in the Amazon releases up to 0.5 billion metric tons of carbon per year, not including emissions from forest fires
+- Currently, land conversion and deforestation in the Amazon releases up to 0.5 billion metric tons of carbon per year, not including emissions from forest fires.

-- Most important international concern is the deforestation
+- Most important international concern is deforestation.